-It is known that salt was an important product of commerce in X-Cambó since the late preclassic period (100 BC - 250 AD), and took on a boom in the early classic (250-600 AD) reaching its splendor around AD 900 At this time X'cambó was the port most important exchange in Yucatan.
+It is known that salt was an important product of trade in X-Cambó from the late pre-classic period (100 BC - 250 AD), and reached its peak in the early classic (250-600 AD) reaching its splendor around 900 AD At this time X'cambó was the port most important exchange in Yucatan.

 As you inform us about the salt the Authentic Mayan website (this website is not currently in use) «It is estimated that in the early Classic Tikal with about 45,000 inhabitants, approximately 131.4 tons of salt were consumed per year.
-It was not only required for the diet, but to preserve meat, for ritual and medical uses, as it is believed to be used at birth and death.
-A midwife would offer salt to both parents and a saline solution spread throughout the house after the death of a family member.
-Experienced warriors wore armor that was cotton vests stuffed with salt rocks, the equivalent of the modern "armored vests" that the Spaniards exchanged for their metal armor, since they were much more effective in the jungle.
+It was not only required for diet, but to preserve meat, for ritual and medical uses, as it is believed to have been used at birth and death.
+A midwife would offer salt to both parents and a saline solution would be spread throughout the home after the death of a family member.
+The experienced warriors wore armor that was cotton vests filled with salt rocks, the equivalent of the modern "armored vests" that the Spanish exchanged for their metal armor, as they were much more effective in the jungle. "

-Together cOn the salt they left from X'cambó other raw materials as species of shells and snails, cotton, water birds and other animals, as well as items manufactured in shell or bone, which they exchanged by raw materials and objects of obsidian, jade, pyrite or basalt, precious stones of the Mayan world.
+Together cOn the salt they left from X'cambó other raw materials as species of shells and snails, cotton, aquatic birds and other animals, as well as articles manufactured in shell or bone, which they exchanged for raw materials and objects of obsidian, jade, pyrite or basalt, precious stones of the Mayan world.